Best Times to Visit San Juan, Puerto Rico

 Essential Travel Tips

 Use ATMs to withdraw cash instead of exchanging currency at the airport or tourist areas; you'll get a much better exchange rate.
-Many businesses readily accept credit cards, but having some local cash on hand is useful for smaller purchases, especially at local kiosks or food trucks.
+Many places accept credit cards, but having some local cash on hand (Puerto Rican Pesos) is handy for smaller purchases and tipping at smaller establishments.

-Learn a few basic Spanish phrases – even a simple 'Buenos días' or 'Gracias' goes a long way in showing respect and enhancing your interactions with locals.
-Embrace the slower pace of life and enjoy the relaxed atmosphere; things often run on 'island time'.
+Learn a few basic Spanish phrases – even a simple "Buenos días" or "Gracias" goes a long way in showing respect and enhancing your interactions with locals.
+Embrace the slower pace of life; things often run on "island time."
+Don't be afraid to strike up conversations with locals – they're generally very friendly and welcoming.

 Weather Details